 The Printed Layer

-The printed layer is what gives each vinyl sheet, tile, or plank its texture.
-3D printing makes it possible to simulate the natural texture of any type of wood or stone.
+The printed layer gives each vinyl sheet, tile, or plank its texture.
+3D printing makes it possible to simulate the natural texture of any wood or stone.
 The core uses a composite to mimic the appropriate hardness or give.

 The Wear Layer

 The wear layer gives all vinyl flooring a final boost in durability and resistance to scratches, cracks, and moisture.
-This layer is a clear protective layer, and the thickness matters when selecting your vinyl floor.
-Mostly used in high-traffic areas where there is a need for a thicker or higher-grade wear layer, while more decorative spaces may tolerate a thinner protective coating
+This is a transparent protective layer; the thickness matters when selecting your vinyl floor.
+Primarily used in high-traffic areas where there is a need for a thicker or higher-grade wear layer, more decorative spaces may tolerate a thinner protective coating.

 What Is Luxury Vinyl Tile